 Recreation Software- The City implemented a new recreation software package beginning in 2018 to manage recreational activities, recreation events, YRCC activities, Wilson Pool, and sports leagues.
 The software provides a single solution to manage recreational activities and events and provides a customer friendly website for participants.
 The initial implementation was completed in the spring of 2019.

 Development Services Software- City Council approved the purchase of a new Development Services software program in the summer of 2018 to replace previous software used by Engineering, Planning, Code Enforcement, Building Safety, and Development Services divisions.
 The new software is being implemented in conjunction with the Development Services Lean Review project that is tasked with streamlining processes to improve efficiency and customer service.
 Highlights of the project include very detailed GIS mapping integration, a new business license module, improved redlining tools for plan review, and an improved website for contractors and developers to interact with the City.
 Implementation began in the Fall of 2018 and was initial scheduled to be operational in late May of 2020.
-Due to delays related to the Covid-19 pandemic, they project go-live date has been moved to July 13.
+Due to delays related to the Covid-19 pandemic, the project went live on July 13.
 The project continues to be within budget.

 Public Works Software- The City awarded an agreement to Lucity Inc, in June of 2019 to replace the work-order and asset-management software for Transportation, Water, Sewer, Airport, Recycling and Trash, Parks Maintenance, and Facilities Management.
 The new software will include a new complaint management module to improve how the city tracks and manages public infrastructure maintenance, tight integration with the City's GIS Mapping system, and a new public portal that will improve how the public submits and tracks work requests.
-The Parks department is scheduled to be the first department to go-live with the new software in June of 2020.
+The Parks department went live on July 20, 2018

 Development of a City-Wide Institutional Network - Network connectivity upgrades to City facilities were completed in the fall of 2017, providing increases in network speed to the majority of facilities and a decrease in annual expenses.
 The implementation of Wi-Fi to various public facilities was complete in February 2018 and was funded by the savings from City facility network upgrades.
 Additional information regarding public Wi-Fi can be found here.